The Literary Theme Ontology for Media Annotation and Information Retrieval: Results

 There is a host of information retrieval applications.
-First, statistical analyses can be developed and performed to identify over-represented themes in stories of interest relative to a background list of stories~\cite{Onsjo2017}.
-Second, recommender systems that exploit hierarchical organizations can be developed~\cite{Sheridan2018}.
-Third, clustering stories together into subtypes based on themes they share in common is another interesting application~\cite{Fahad2017}.
-And fourth, a method could be developed to identify themes whose usages differ significantly between two group of stories over time (e.g. author gender or nationality).
-The larger our corpus of tagged stories grows over time, the more powerful these sorts of statistical methods will become for systematically exploring story data, testing existing hypotheses, and generating new hypotheses with the potential to offer novel insights into the real world.
+A statistical test making use of an earlier version of the LTO was developed to identify over-represented themes in stories of interest relative to a background list of stories~\cite{Onsjo2019}.
+An ontology-enhanced fiction content recommender system based on another earlier version of the LTO has also been proposed~\cite{Sheridan2019}.
+Future applications include LTO ontology-enhanced document clustering~\cite{Fahad2017} methods for clustering stories together into subtypes based on themes they share in common, and time-course analysis methods to identify themes whose usages differ significantly between two group of stories over time (e.g. author gender or nationality).
+Yet another potential application is to use LTO themes as a gold standard for document classification tasks in conjunction with inter-rater concordance to assess the classification quality.
+The larger our corpus of thematically annotated stories grows over time, the more powerful these sorts of statistical methods will become for systematically exploring story data, testing existing hypotheses, and generating new hypotheses with the potential to offer novel insights into the real world.

-We would be remiss not to mention that automated methods have been successfully developed for extracting themes from texts.
+Lastly, automated methods have been developed for extracting themes from texts.
 Topic modeling techniques~\cite{Blei2012} as implemented in such software packages as MALLET~\cite{McCallum2002}, the Python module gensim~\cite{Rehurek2010}, topicmodels~\cite{Grun2011}, and the \proglang{R} package \pkg{tm}~\cite{Feinerer2008} have been used successfully to identify literary themes in large textual copora~\cite{Jockers2013a, Jockers2013b, Goldstone2014, Boyd-Graber2017}.
 An interesting challenge awaits in adapt the current methods for automatic topic labeling~\cite{Lau2011, Basave2014, Bhatia2017} to the problem of mapping identified topics to themes in the LTO.